Too often, people think they have the gift of discernment when in fact they have a critical, fault-finding, cynical, and negative spirit.

 Thomas R. Schreiner

 Thomas is a professor of New Testament Interpretation and Biblical Theology and serves as an associate dean of the school of theology at the Southern Baptist Theological Seminary.
-He is also the author of Spiritual Gifts: What Are They & Why They Matter.
+He is also the author of numerous books, including Spiritual Gifts: What Are They & Why They Matter.